 Jamie Kerr, Managing Director of Business Development at LCR, said: ‘’I’m delighted to be speaking at this year’s HS2 Economic Growth Conference, which will bring together many of the key players from the public and private sectors to discuss the essential role our cities and regions have in delivering homes, jobs and economic growth across the country.
-With a national remit to deliver rail-led regeneration, LCR is very much part of this drive, working in true collaborative spirit with local authorities, LEPs and transport agencies to maximise the development opportunities presented by major infrastructure projects such as HS2.
-We’re excited to be developing strategic relationships and supporting regeneration in and around station sites to deliver on the Government’s growth agenda.’’
+With an exemplary track record in this arena, having delivered King’s Cross and Stratford, and worked with many of the HS2 places over the last four years; and with a national remit to deliver rail-led regeneration; LCR is very much part of this drive, working in true collaborative spirit with local authorities, LEPs and transport agencies to maximise the development opportunities presented by major infrastructure projects such as HS2 and Northern Powerhouse Rail.
+We’re excited to be developing strategic relationships and supporting regeneration in and around station sites to deliver on the Government’s growth and homes agenda.”

 Philip Farrell, acting Managing Director at the Urban Growth Company – set up by Solihull Council to make the most of HS2’s arrival – said: “This conference will be just a stone’s throw from the HS2 Interchange Station site where we’re laying the foundations to create a whole new urban quarter.
 We think there’s no better example of HS2 being a catalyst for the creation of new jobs, homes, commercial space and unrivalled international, national and regional transport connectivity, than here at the UK Central Hub in Solihull.”